missgrownup/Seek/README.md

 - Pricing rule result can only accept a single KVP or a number, which doesn't work for senarios like: 20% off or \$200 off.
 But I don't think multiple KVP would be a necessary case.
-- Move methods in checkout.js component to ultils if they could share with other components.
+- Add qty to cart so that could add multiple items
+- Add remove button for lineItems so could remove item from cart
 - In checkout component, should be able to navigate back to change to a different customer.